DrCytometer/AutoSpectral/docs/articles/Cleaning.md

 Right, so there are four cleaning options in AutoSpectral:

-1. Trimming.
-Trimming removes extreme events, usually the top and bottome 0.5%.
+1. Trimming. *Update* Trimming will be deprecated soon and then phased out as an option.
+Trimming removes extreme events, usually the top and bottom 0.5%.
 This was implemented in the original AutoSpill where detector noise was more of an issue.
 We don’t generally want to use this with spectral data where we have low-noise detectors because it would remove the brightest (and most accurate) events.
 If you have an issue with aggregates in your single-colour controls (which can happen with nanoparticles, old antibodies and NovaFluors), you can try the trimming.
 We’re not going to cover it in this article.

-2. Time-based cleaning.
+2. Time-based cleaning.*Update* Time-based cleaning will be deprecated soon and then phased out as an option.
 We do this with our fully stained data through tools like flowClean, flowAI and PeacoQC.
 This removes inconsistencies in the flow, which are less accurate.
     AutoSpectral employs PeacoQC with the “MAD” (robust standard deviation) method to clean controls, if you activate this option.
 By default, it’s off.
 This is because it’s fairly slow and time-based variability shouldn’t really be an issue unless you’re doing things like running unfiltered cells on a high flow rate.
 If you are, try time.clean.

 3. AF exclusion.
 For this, we need matching unstained samples.
     AutoSpectral identifies populations of cells with high variance and